What is the Security Deposit?

 No – If the value of damage is over the Security Deposit, a bill will be issued for the balance, and action to recover the money may follow if it is not paid.
 In recent years this has not happened.

 I dispute the amount charged – what can I do?

 You will be informed of any deduction, and given a chance to give your version of the matter.

-Halcyon Leisure act as intermediaries between Guests and Owners in these matters: We check the value of all claims before asking the Guests for their version of events, and in all cases to date have successfully brokered a settlement between the parties.
+For HL Holidays bookings, HL will act as intermediaries between Guests and Owners in these matters: We check the value of all claims before asking the Guests for their version of events, and in all cases to date have successfully brokered a settlement between the parties.